Our Board

 She is also Chair of the Whanganui Local committee for Chartered Accountants Australia New Zealand and also a board member on a Māori business network and Māori charitable incorporation.
 Talia was also a board member on the Whanganui District Health Board and Chair of the Finance Risk and Audit committee.

 Talia joined the Pharmac Board in December 2021.
+She is also the Chair of Pharmac's Finance and Risk Committee.

-Diana joined the Board in March 2022.
+Anna joined the Board in March 2025.

 Dr Margaret Wilsher